 - daily tick checks to remove any ticks, so they do not have the needed 48 hours to pass the infection along.
 To remove a tick, see our excellent earlier story.

-- request that your animal hospital or doggie day care also has barrier spray or a misting system in place to prevent tick infestation.
+- request that your animal hospital or doggie day care also has barrier treatment or a misting system in place to prevent tick infestation.
 This is especially important if your sweet pet is a regular visitor.
 They need to extend the same level of protection in your animal’s home away from home.

 Protecting your Pet from Lyme Disease: Tick Control North Shore is a serious matter, but with simple steps in tick prevention can be made relatively simple.